diwangs/tempus/README.md

 Given network properties, compute the probability of a packet from node `X` reaching node `Y` in under `T` time unit

 ## How To Run
-- Download UPPAAL
+- Download and extract UPPAAL (version 4.1.26-1)
+- Edit `uppaalRootPath` in `gradle.properties`
-- Edit server path in `app/src/main/java/tempus/App.java` to adjust with your OS and UPPAAL directory
+- (Windows only?)
+Edit server path in `app/src/main/java/tempus/App.java$121` to adjust with your OS
-- Edit model path in the same file
+- Adjust the topology file in `config/test.json` accordingly (file name is hardcoded for now)
 - Run `./gradlew run`